PT boat: Engines

-With the exception of the experimental PT boats, all U.S. PT boats were powered by three marine modified derivations of the Packard 3A-2500 V-12 liquid-cooled, gasoline-fueled aircraft engine.
+With the exception of the experimental PT boats, all US PT boats were powered by three marine-modified derivations of the Packard 3A-2500 V-12 liquid-cooled, gasoline-fueled aircraft engine.
 Improvements upon Packard's World War I Liberty L-12 2A engine, the successive "M" for "marine" designated 3M-2500, 4M-2500, and 5M-2500 generations all featured slight changes and more power.
 Their superchargers, intercoolers, dual magnetos, and two spark plugs per cylinder reflected their aircraft origins.

 Packard's licensed manufacture of the famed Rolls-Royce Merlin aircraft engine alongside the marine 4M-2500 has long been a source of confusion.
-Only the British built PT-9 prototype boat brought from England for Elco to examine and copy featured a Merlin.
+Only the British-built PT-9 prototype boat brought from England for Elco to examine and copy featured a Merlin.
 The 4M-2500 initially generated 1200 hp.
 It was subsequently upgraded in stages to 1500 hp, allowing a designed speed of 41 kn.
 The 5M-2500 introduced in late 1945 had a larger supercharger, aftercooler, and increased power output of 1850 hp.
 It could push fully loaded boats at 45 to 50 kn.
 However, subsequent additions of weaponry offset this potential increase in top speed.